Vienna Art Nouveau Walk: Practical Guide and Map

 Wien River Promenade And Stadtpark Station

-From Stadtpark station, walk along Ringstrasse and Schwarzenbergplatz to the Otto Wagner pavilions at Karlsplatz.
+From Stadtpark station, follow Ringstrasse and Schwarzenbergplatz toward Karlsplatz and the Otto Wagner pavilions.

 Otto Wagner Pavilions and U4 metro station